marksward/gravtoday/pages/01.blog/meditating-meditation-and-mindfulness-explained/item.md

 A few conversations recently have tripped up with some confusion that Mindfulness and Meditation are the same thing.
 I'll try and lay out the differences here.

 ### Mindfulness
 Mindfulness as desribed previously can be described as a state of being non-judgementally aware of the present moment.
 Being Mindful helps ensure our actions and habits are what we intend to do rather than what we do automatically or emotionally.
-We may habitually respond to situations without any awareness.
+We may habitually respond to situations without any awareness, potentially causing us regret.
+Awareness allows us to focus fully on what we are interacting with and respond with greater knowledge and understanding.

 ### Meditatation
 Meditation is one of the tools that can help us become more Mindful.
 It could be likened to a swimmer doing daily press-ups, its not swimming but the practice will improve thier swimming.